 A 21st century curriculum, computerized testing, clinical simulation experiences, tutorial assistance with the ASAP (assisting students to achieve professionally) program, well-qualified faculty, and clinical experiences at numerous agencies in the greater Chattanooga area are just some of the reasons why the School of Nursing continues to thrive.

 Outcome data for various aspects of student achievement is important to share with our stakeholders.
 Completion rates for the various programs are AS—86 percent, BS—85 percent, MSN—86 percent, and DNP—100 percent.
-The first-time pass rate for NCLEX-RN is 82 percent for 2016; the certification pass rate for all Nurse Practitioner graduates ranges from 93 to 96 percent.
+The first-time pass rate for NCLEX-RN is 82 percent for 2016; the certification pass rate for Nurse Practitioner graduates for 2016 is Acute Care AGNP = 100 percent; Primary care – AGNP = 100 percent; Primary care – FNP = 98 percent; Primary care – Psych/Mental Health = 100 percent.
 Southern graduates are experiencing success finding jobs within the discipline.
-Undergraduate student job placement is 90%.
+Undergraduate student job placement is 90 percent.
 Many also choose to advance their education.
-Graduates of the MSN and DNP programs have a job placement rate of 89%.
+Graduates of the MSN and DNP programs have a job placement rate of 89 percent.
+All rates are based on a January–December calendar.

 The School of Nursing AS, BS, MSN, and DNP programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326.
 See http://www.acenursing.us/accreditedprograms/programSearch.htm

-The BS, RN to MSN, MSN, and DNP programs are approved by the Tennessee Board of Nursing;
+The BS, BSN, RN to MSN, MSN, and DNP programs are approved by the Tennessee Board of Nursing.
+The AS program has conditional TN state board approval.
+The next scheduled AS admission is anticipated the fall of 2018.

 The nursing program at Southern Junior College began in1934 with a pre-nursing curriculum which qualified students to continue a diploma program in nursing at Florida Sanitarium and Hospital.